x-atlas-consortia/devops/github_analytics/README.md

 Both scripts require a `config.ini` file to run.
 An example configuration can be found in `config.ini.example`.

 The `upload_to_s3.py` script requires a [GitHub <u>Classic</u> Personal Access Token](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28#authenticating-with-a-personal-access-token) with `repo:public_repo` scope access in order to authenticate.
 Note that the GitHub recommended fine-grained tokens might cause permission issues.
 The script also requires an AWS Access Key ID and Secret Access Key.
-These values can be passed via command line arguments or by creating a `~/.aws/credentials` file.
-Note that this file is created when configuring the AWS CLI.
 See the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more details.

 To setup the script, create and activate a Python 3 virtual environment.
 Install the dependencies using the `requirements.txt` file.